The Market Gate of Miletus – Virtual Tour

-The gate was erected during the reign of Emperor Hadrian in about 120 to 130 AD.
-The Market Gate of Miletus acted as a gateway between two large centres in the town.
+The gate was erected during the reign of Emperor Hadrian in about 120 AD.
+The Market Gate of Miletus acted as a gateway between two large centers in the town.
 The Agora outside the walls and the market in the middle of the prosperous trade city.

 The two-story gate was later incorporated into the expanded city wall, under Byzantine Emperor Justinian the Great.
 In an earthquake-prone area, the city of Miletus was destroyed in an earthquake in the 10th or 11th century.

-The gate incorporated sculptures such the emperor in military armour with a barbarian female at his feet.

-As shown above, the other significant statue recovered is a nude hero figure holding the horn of plenty.
+The gate incorporated sculptures such as the emperor in military armor with a barbarian female at his feet.
+The other significant statue recovered is a nude hero figure holding the horn of plenty.
 Both of these sculptures were shattered and were reconstructed from fragments.

-In the early 1900s, it was excavated from its original location, and the initial reconstruction of the gate took place in 1928 – 1929 to become a significant feature at the new Pergamon Museum, which opened in 1930.
+The Market Gate of Miletus was excavated in the early 1900s from their original site, and the first reconstruction of the gate took place in 1928 – 1929 to become a significant feature at the new Pergamon Museum, which opened in 1930.

-Only fragments had survived from the original and reconstruction involved the introduction of significant new material to assemble a holistic architectural monument.
-Today approximately 60% original stonework is from Miletus.
+Only fragments had survived from the original, and reconstruction involved the introduction of substantial new material to assemble a holistic architectural monument.
+Today about 60% of original stonework is from Miletus.